Skip to main content

 Integrated with Single Sign On

-We use Identity Center to easily manage users and groups.
-These are connected with your Identity provider, such as Okta or GSuite.
+We use IAM Identity Center to manage users and groups, connected to your Identity Provider (Okta, Google Workspace, Azure AD, etc.).

 Next Steps